JojoYang666/CSCI-576-Project-Ad-Filteration-and-Logo-Detection/README.md

 Part 3: Logo Detection
 ----------------------
-After advertisement filteration, the remaining (desirable) shots undergo logo detection.
+After advertisement filtration, the remaining (desirable) shots undergo logo detection.
 Color statistics is the only statistical metric which is used for detection.
 Every frame is divided into blocks of 90x90.
 For each block, its histogram is compared with the histogram of the logo.
 The absolute pixel density per color is not compared.
 Instead, the percentage contribution of the pixels of the logo and the frame block are compared using a bell curve to determine the closeness of the block histogram with the logo